 Core Requirements (15 semester hours)

-Students must choose a concentration for this degree program and may select from the Nurse Educator Track or Nurse Leader Track concentrations.
+Students must choose a concentration for this degree program and may select from a Concentration in Community and Public Health Nursing, Concentration in Nurse Leader Track, or Concentration in Nurse Educator Track.

 Objectives